Loans - Federal

 4. Enrolled full time in an undergraduate degree program, and

 5. Has completed a FAFSA and is eligible to receive federal financial aid.

 Texas “College Access Loan” (CAL)

 The College Access Loan program provides alternative educational loans to Texas students who are unable to meet the cost of attendance.
 A student must be a Texas resident, be enrolled at least half-time in a course of study leading to an associate's, bachelor's, or graduate degree, meet satisfactory academic progress requirements, and have good credit standing or provide a cosigner who has good credit standing and meets other requirements.
 Students may borrow an amount up to the cost of attendance less other financial aid.
-A 3% or 5% origination fee will be deducted from the proceeds of each loan.
-A student borrower may choose either a fixed interest rate of 5.25% or a variable rate that is reset annually and will never be higher than 4 points above the rate at which the loan is made.
+A 0%, 3% or 5% origination fee, depending on the credit score, will be deducted from the proceeds of each loan.
+Interest is a fixed interest rate of 5.25%.
 Apply at www.HHloans.com.
-Interest rates and disclosures can be accessed here.
+Disclosures can be accessed here.